How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 Campaign performance.
-Before you dig into keywords and or ad performance, start by looking at the overall campaign performance.
+Before you dig into keywords and or ad performance, start by looking at the bigger picture, on campaign level.
 If you ran a few campaigns for some period of time, make sure you have the correct filters and the right date range.
 You can choose to analyse campaigns which are currently active or set a combination of filters, such as amount spent, number of clicks or impressions, campaign name and more.

 To filter the campaigns you'd like to analyse, click into 'Search Campaigns' on the left hand-side and then select Campaigns.
 Apply filters to only see the campaigns you'd like to analyse.
-If some of your campaigns are missing, edit the table rows from the bottom right corner, it usually shows 10 rows at a time but you can edit that.
+If some of your campaigns are missing, edit the table rows from the bottom right corner.

 Next thing you'd want to do is modify the report columns.
 We will add all metrics which matter to your campaigns and will help you understand what chunk of the market you're getting, what you need to improve and how to make the most of your Google ads.
 To modify the report, click Columns > Modify Columns.

 Metrics On Campaign Level.
 We are going to select the metrics we want to analyse.
 Make sure you have Analytics and Google Ads tracking set up correctly.
-If you have already ran campaigns without any tracking, that's fine - we could still analyse your performance, but make sure you have tracking set up.
+If you have already ran campaigns without any tracking, that's fine - we could still analyse your performance, but try to have tracking set up for future use.